Sound card: Integrated sound on other platforms

 Many home computers have their own motherboard-integrated sound devices: Commodore 64, Amiga, PC-88, FM-7, FM Towns, Sharp X1, X68000, BBC Micro, Electron, Archimedes, Atari 8-bit computers, Atari ST, Atari Falcon, Amstrad CPC, later revisions of the ZX Spectrum, MSX, Mac, and Apple IIGS.
 Workstations from Sun, Silicon Graphics and NeXT do as well.
-In some cases, most notably in those of the Macintosh, IIGS, Amiga, C64, SGI Indigo, X68000, MSX, Falcon, Archimedes, FM-7 and FM Towns, they provide very advanced capabilities (as of the time of manufacture), in others they are only minimal capabilities.
+In some cases, most notably in those of the Macintosh, Apple IIGS, Amiga, C64, SGI Indigo, X68000, MSX, Falcon, Archimedes, FM-7 and FM Towns, they provide very advanced capabilities (as of the time of manufacture), in others, they are only minimal capabilities.
 Some of these platforms have also had sound cards designed for their bus architectures that cannot be used in a standard PC.

 Several Japanese computer platforms, including the MSX, X1, X68000, FM Towns and FM-7, have built-in FM synthesis sound from Yamaha by the mid-1980s.
 By 1989, the FM Towns computer platform featured built-in PCM sample-based sound and supported the CD-ROM format.

 The custom sound chip on Amiga, named Paula, has four digital sound channels (2 for the left speaker and 2 for the right) with 8-bit resolution (Note: With patches, 14/15-bit resolution could be accomplished at the cost of high CPU usage.) for each channel and a 6-bit volume control per channel.
-Sound playback on Amiga was done by reading directly from the chip RAM without using the main CPU.
+Sound playback on the Amiga was done by reading directly from the chip RAM without using the main CPU.

 Most arcade video games have integrated sound chips.
-In the 1980s it was common to have a separate microprocessor for handling communication with the sound chip.
+In the 1980s, it was common to have a separate microprocessor for handling communication with the sound chip.